-Once SSI application is made, update the RSP or VCM Service Plan to include cooperation with the SSI disability process.
-In Cook County, this includes cooperation with the SSI Advocacy Project.
+Once SSI application is made, update the RSP to include cooperation with the SSI disability process.
+This includes cooperation with the Social Security Administration, and following through with legal assistance if referred for advocacy.
 If the person refuses or fails without good cause to cooperate with the SSI determination of disability, impose a sanction.

 Review of Medical Barrier

 Review the medical barrier as needed, based on specific case facts.
-Send the client's current medical records and relevant social data to CAU for a determination of whether a client's medical condition continues to prevent them from working or completing work and training activities.
-If the client still has a medical barrier, continue to recognize it until the next review.
+Send the customer's current medical records and relevant social data to CAU for a determination of whether a customer's medical condition continues to prevent them from working or completing work and training activities.
+If the customer still has a medical barrier, continue to recognize it until the next review.

-If the client no longer has a medical barrier, send the client a notice of the decision.
-The notice states that the client must now complete work and training activities or be subject to sanction for failure to participate.
+If the customer no longer has a medical barrier, send the customer a notice of the decision.
+The notice states that the customer must now complete work and training activities or be subject to sanction for failure to participate.